Alex Barron (racing driver)

-Alex Barron (born June 11, 1970) is an American former race car driver.
+Alex Joseph Barron (born June 11, 1970) is an American former race car driver.
 He began racing CART FedEx World Series Championship cars in 1998 and made his first Indy Racing League Northern Lights Series (now IndyCar Series) start in 2001.

 The 1997 KOOL Toyota Atlantic Champion, moved across to the IRL, where he had trouble finding a regular drive and got his opportunities through injuries to other drivers.
 However, in 2006, he stepped down a level to race in the Champ Car Atlantic Championship, and then returned to IRL in 2007.
 After racing in the 2008 Rolex 24 at Daytona, Barron stopped racing at an international level.

 Racing career

 Early years

 Barron was born in San Diego, California.
 In 1996, the opportunity for him to move up to US National Formula Ford 2000 came with the DSTP Team.
 This proved to be a steep learning curve from kart to open wheel race car, for the young racer.
-However, a podium, a fastest lap and six top ten finishes won him to chance to race in Toyota Atlantic the following season.
+However, a podium, a fastest lap and six top-ten finishes won him to chance to race in Toyota Atlantic the following season.

 Barron in his rookie season in the KOOL Toyota Atlantic series, surprised everyone, including his team, Lynx Racing by dominating and winning the 1997 championship, taking five victories along the way.
 With four pole positions, six fastest laps and nine top three finishes, he would also win the “Rookie of the Year” award.

 Part of his prize for winning the Championship was a test with the Arciero-Wells Racing CART team.
 During his test, he was quickly matching the speed of their regular driver, Max Papis.
 Arciero-Wells were so impressed with him, they offered a testing contract.
 Following the retirement of Juan Manuel Fangio II, the All American Racers Team and their boss, Dan Gurney, wanted a young American driver who could develop with the team, and Barron got the call.

-In just 24 races, 12 races in both the Formula Ford 2000 and Toyota Atlantic, Barron made the jump from racing karts to CART.
+In just 24 races, twelve races in both the Formula Ford 2000 and Toyota Atlantic, Barron made the jump from racing karts to CART.